 Is WIFI simply WIFI?

-Over the last 3 years, how people use the Internet has changed.
+Over the last three years, how people use the Internet has changed.
 When WIFI access points came to be, folks were connecting to search and review web pages and to fetch email.
 Each of these cases, generally speaking, are low-bandwidth requests.
 An access point in many cases has to handle many simultaneous connections to manage that kind of use.

 However, things started changing.
-Folks today use Facebook on their smartphones and tablets, for which now will automatically "stream" videos on your phone whether you were asking for this or not.
+Folks today use Facebook on their smartphones and tablets, which now will automatically "stream" videos on your phone, whether you were asking for this or not.
 Likewise, with the popularity of streaming services like Netflix, Hulu, and HBO Now, everyday users are now expecting to stream these services to their devices.
 These services are high-bandwidth requests.

 Today the conditions in which a WIFI Access Point will be used must be taken into consideration when composing a plan.
 Some things to keep in mind for WIFI include: